The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-exactly and then it talk and so he he breaks down the p and l he breaks down where's the revenue stream so how much is coming from donations versus tuition how much of your faculty has diverse viewpoints I mean really obviously his agenda in this whole thing was to basically be like harvard has gone too woke and the administration has gone like rogue and you're you're ruining the the brand and the mission of harvard
+Exactly.
+And then he breaks down the **P&L**.
+He explains where the revenue stream is: how much is coming from donations versus tuition.
+How much of your faculty has diverse viewpoints?
+I mean, really — obviously his agenda in this whole thing was basically to say, "Harvard has gone *too woke*, the administration has gone rogue, and you're ruining the brand and the mission of Harvard."

 Sam Parr

-he said the the the operating margin would be a negative 40% without distributions from its endowment
+He said, "The operating margin would be *negative 40%* without distributions from its endowment."

 Shaan Puri

-yeah and he says in 16/43 that's how old harvard is in 16/43 harvard's first mission was set up simply as veritas or truth and he's got this old screenshot of like a hand drawn logo of the shield and then he reads like the the sick the the laws liberties and orders of harvard college and it's like this handwritten document about you know the the goal was to encourage harvard students to seek wisdom and he's basically saying like you know then then he shows how the mission charter has changed so in 2020 it was instead of about seeking truth it was like it removed a bunch of references to the 16 50 charter and basically left it as more of like a dei style mission
+Yeah, and he says in **1643** — that's how old Harvard is.
+In **1643**, Harvard's first mission was set up simply as **"Veritas"** (truth).
+He has an old screenshot of a hand-drawn logo of the shield, and then he reads the **"Laws, Liberties, and Orders of Harvard College"**.
+It's a handwritten document about the goal to encourage Harvard students to seek wisdom.
+He's basically saying that, and then he shows how the mission charter has changed.
+In **2020**, instead of focusing on seeking truth, it removed a bunch of references to the **1650** charter and basically left it more as a **DEI-style** mission [DEI: diversity, equity, and inclusion].

 Sam Parr